THE MICHIGAN SUMMIT:

 About the Summit

-- Resident and fellow quality improvement project presentations
+- Resident and fellow quality improvement project posters and presentations

 - Awards ceremony